 It isn’t all rainbows however as Danie says that she often finds many influencers, including herself, feels the need to walk on eggshells because people will demonize you based on a photo/caption.

 Advice to someone struggling: “Surround yourself with positive people who genuinely uplift your spirits, and inherently make you a better person.
 Your family may not always be blood, and friends can play just as important of a role.
 Also, time.
 This moment is merely temporary, and will not last forever.”

 We look forward to more from Danie as she is looking to engage in more shoots, perhaps some video content, and potentially work with some future events!

-Heather is the wife to Kelsey, vegan, lover of travel, fashion, animals, coffee, and mocktails!
-The best part of being an influencer for her is having the opportunity to work with dream brands and share brands that align with her values as a vegan and a member of the LGBTQ+ community.
-Heather has been creating content for about 5 years now and is just getting started!
+Luke is a transman married to Kelsey, vegan, lover of travel, fashion, animals, coffee, and mocktails!
+The best part of being an influencer for him is having the opportunity to work with dream brands and share brands that align with his values as a vegan and a member of the LGBTQ+ community.
+Luke has been creating content for about 5 years now and is just getting started!